csound-flossmanual/csound-floss/book/14-b-python-in-csoundqt.md

     py> q.createNewDisplay(50, 10, "message")
     u'{a51b438f-f671-4108-8cdb-982387074e4d}'

-Now we will ask for the values of these widgets[^11]  with the methods *getChannelValue* and *getChannelString*:

-[^11]: Here again accessed by the channel name.
-Of course accessing by
-       uuid would also be possible (and more safe, as explained above).
+Now we will ask for the values of these widgets^[Here again accessed by the channel name.
+Of course accessing by uuid would also be possible (and more safe, as explained above).] with the methods *getChannelValue* and *getChannelString*:

     py> q.getChannelValue('level')
     0.0